bkesterbyld/maroon-potato/src/pages/faq.md

           **No.**

           Above is a service that runs above mature SQL, NoSQL and Object storage technologies across cloud providers.
-It's a user experience layer that brings physical distributed servers together with virtual data modeling and logic technology.
-The result is a global, resilient data processing network.
+It's a no code user experience layer that brings physical distributed servers together with virtual data modeling and logic technology.
+The result is a global, resilient data processing network that enables virtually anyone to be a high end "database designer" without having to interface or manage databases.
+It also gives users the ability to build powerful logic and analytics without coding.

           We've been perfecting the technology for 10 years and it's proven in a